3P's lessons plans

 speaking skills for elementary students

-Speaking practice.
+Speaking practice with the emotions small cards printables.
 Children can pick any card and make a sentence (“I am shocked”).

 esl elementary activities